JuliaMaria/GANAnomalyDetection/README.md

 # GANAnomalyDetection

+BenchmarkingResults.ipynb - notebook with summary of the benchmarking performance on fragment of NASA dataset

+benchmarking_results - folder with results of the benchmarking performance on fragment of NASA dataset

 model_training - folder with code for model training, anomaly detection and main pipeline (code from: https://github.com/arunppsg/TadGAN)

 models - folder with trained models